Data Center Apprenticeship Programs: Your Complete Guide for 2026

 What You'll Earn After Completion

 This is the part that gets people's attention.
-A journeyman electrician specializing in data center construction can expect:
+A journeyman electrician specializing in data center construction should compare the actual offer, local wage scale, and posted schedule against ranges like these:

 - Base hourly rate: $35–$55/hour depending on market and union status